-15 Hawks Nest Hydro proposes to release an alternative minimum flow and recreational release schedule in the event the 25-Hz power generated at the project was no longer needed for any industrial end-use purpose.
+24 Hawks Nest Hydro proposes to release an alternative minimum flow and recreational release schedule in the event the 25-Hz power generated at the project was no longer needed for any industrial end-use purpose.
 Because our analysis compares the costs and benefits of Hawks Nest Hydro's proposal to the baseline, which is the existing condition, we do not include this potential measure in our description of Hawks Nest Hydro's proposal.

-16 Although Hawks Nest Hydro does not specify reservoir elevations for run-ofriver operation, we assume the Hawks Nest reservoir would be maintained at 819.0 feet under low to moderate flow conditions as it is currently operated according to the Commission's Order Approving and Modifying Ramping Rate Plan and Amending Mode of Operation issued on September 14, 1990.
+25 Although Hawks Nest Hydro does not specify reservoir elevations for run-of-river operation, we assume the Hawks Nest reservoir would be maintained at 819.0 feet under low to moderate flow conditions, as it is currently operated according to the Commission's Order Approving and Modifying Ramping Rate Plan and Amending Mode of Operation, issued on September 14, 1990.
+See 52 FERC ¶ 61,244 (1990).

-- Maintain the existing ramping rate for discharges into the Hawks Nest bypassed reach between March 1 and October 31 when river flows into the reservoir are less than 12,600 cfs and when there are flows of 2,600 cfs or less in the bypassed reach, to maintain a water level ramping rate of not greater than 1 foot per hour as measured at the existing USGS gage (No. 380649081083301) located downstream of the dam in the vicinity of the Cotton Hill Bridge. - Continue to release a 100-cfs minimum flow into the Hawks Nest bypassed reach. - Provide additional seasonal minimum flows of 50 cfs (July-February), 200 cfs (March-April), and 150 cfs (May-June), if available, into the Hawks Nest bypassed reach after releasing the 100-cfs minimum flow into the bypassed reach and passing 1,600 cfs17 to the powerhouse for generation. - Develop a streamflow monitoring plan for any new minimum flow targets that may be required for the Hawks Nest bypassed reach. - Provide an annual fish compensation payment for entrainment losses to the West Virginia DNR to mitigate for potential turbine induced impacts to fish, and prepare, every 5 years, a resource enhancement plan reporting on activities completed by West Virginia DNR utilizing the annual fish compensation payment. - Continue to conduct routine right-of-way/transmission corridor maintenance and hazardous tree/vegetation removal in accordance with the FWS' May 2007 National Bald Eagle Management Guidelines.
-In the event bald eagles are documented at or in the vicinity of either project, consult with the FWS in order to avoid disturbance or other impacts to the species. - Finalize an updated Running Buffalo Clover Management Plan for the Hawks Nest Project.
+- Continue to release a 100-cfs minimum flow into the Hawks Nest bypassed reach. - Provide additional seasonal minimum flows of 50 cfs (July-February), 200 cfs (March-April), and 150 cfs (May-June), if available, into the Hawks Nest bypassed reach after releasing the 100-cfs minimum flow into the bypassed reach and passing 1,600 cfs26 to the powerhouse for generation. - Develop a streamflow monitoring plan for any new minimum flow targets that may be required for the Hawks Nest bypassed reach. - Provide an annual fish compensation payment for entrainment losses to the West Virginia DNR to mitigate for potential turbine induced impacts to fish, and prepare, every 5 years, a resource enhancement plan reporting on activities completed by West Virginia DNR utilizing the annual fish compensation payment. - Continue to conduct routine right-of-way/transmission corridor maintenance and hazardous tree/vegetation removal in accordance with the FWS' May 2007 National Bald Eagle Management Guidelines.
+In the event bald eagles are documented at or in the vicinity of the project, consult with the FWS in order to avoid disturbance or other impacts to the species. - Finalize the updated Running Buffalo Clover Management Plan for the Hawks Nest Project. - Provide \$25,000 annually to the West Virginia DNR to maintain and enhance recreation facilities located on lands deeded to West Virginia DNR, and every 5 years, prepare a report on the activities completed by West Virginia DNR during the previous period and anticipated for the next 5 years utilizing the annual recreation funding.

-17 According to Hawks Nest Hydro, the continuous generation of two turbinegenerator units is necessary to provide the needed voltage support and reactive power to the 25-Hz power system used by the WVAM alloy plant.
+26 According to Hawks Nest Hydro, the continuous generation of two turbine-generator units is necessary to provide the needed voltage support and reactive power to the 25-Hz power system used by the WVAM alloy plant.
 Therefore, a flow of 1,600 cfs is needed to operate two turbine-generator units, as the rated minimum flow capacity of each turbine-generator unit is 800 cfs.
 Although the Hawks Nest turbines could theoretically operate below their rated minimum flow of 800 cfs per unit, the system planning is based on the rated minimum flow.